Bias Correction with Jackknife, Bootstrap, and Taylor Series: Introduction

 where $S_j(\hat{p}_n^{(2)})$ is an unbiased estimator of $p^j$ (which usually exists when sample splitting is doable).
 Now it is straightforward to show that

 where in the last step we used the property of the binomial distribution in Lemma~\ref{lemma.centralmomentcoeffbounds}.

 The rest of the paper is organized as follows.
 Section~\ref{sec.jackknifeothersmain} discusses the key proof ingredients of the results pertaining to jackknife bias correction.
 The proofs of main results on bootstrap bias correction are provided in Section~\ref{sec.bootstrapmainrest}.
-Section~\ref{sec.kfunctional} reviews the $K$-functional approach for bias analysis.
-Section~\ref{sec.auxlemmas} collects auxiliary lemmas used throughout this paper.
-Proofs of the rest of the theorems and lemmas in the main text are provided in Section~\ref{sec.proofmaintheoremslemmas}, and the proofs of the auxiliary lemmas are presented in Section~\ref{sec.auxlemmas}.
+Appendix~\ref{sec.kfunctional} reviews the $K$-functional approach for bias analysis.
+Appendix~\ref{sec.auxlemmas} collects auxiliary lemmas used throughout this paper.
+Proofs of the rest of the theorems and lemmas in the main text are provided in Appendix~\ref{sec.proofmaintheoremslemmas}, and the proofs of the auxiliary lemmas are presented in Appendix~\ref{sec.proofofauxlemmas}.